aballou16/geneticriskR/README.md

 PRS research has seen significant backlash over the past decade.
 Much of this controversy is the result of inconsistent, unreproducible results.
-While sharing genetic data is difficult (due to privacy and patient protection laws), using GeneticriskR will allow for other researchers to understand and replicate the analyses that formed the study.
+While sharing genetic data is difficult (due to privacy and patient protection laws), using **geneticriskR** will allow for other researchers to understand and replicate the analyses that formed the study.

 ## Example(s)